 $ sudo shutdown -P now

-It will ask for your password.
-Once you typed it in it will shut down the Linux server and then it will power off your VirtualBox image.
+It will prompt you for your password.
+Once you type it in it will shut down the Linux server and then power off your VirtualBox image.

 Published on 2018-03-09